-Born in Munich, Germany, I came to the U.S. as an international student, and now hold a BA (UNC Chapel Hill) and an MALS (Duke University) and am a PhD candidate in the Carolina-Duke Graduate Program in German Studies.
+Born in Munich, Germany, I came to the U.S. as an international student, and now hold a BA (UNC Chapel Hill), an MALS (Duke University) and a PhD in German Studies (Carolina-Duke).

 My teaching focuses primarily on German language learning and on content courses on topics related to contemporary Germany.